Vantage awarded Best APAC Region Broker at ADVFN International Awards 2023

-PORT VILA, Vanuatu, April 24, 2023 /PRNewswire/ -- Multi-asset broker Vantage (or "Vantage Markets") has clinched the "Best APAC Region Broker" award at the ADVFN International Awards 2023.
+PORT VILA, Vanuatu, April 24, 2023 /CNW/ -- Multi-asset broker Vantage (or "Vantage Markets") has clinched the "Best APAC Region Broker" award at the ADVFN International Awards 2023.

 This is the second year running that Vantage has received the highest accolades for the APAC region, and closely follows Vantage's earlier announcement where it received eleven awards at the start of 2023.